Because OU Campus is a decoupled system, you must publish pages, files, and other content for changes to appear on your live website.

 - Some pages create more than one item when published, i.e., both a web page (HTML) and a PDF file.

-- Run All: Click to run all available checks (Spelling, Links, W3C Valid, and Accessibility).
+- Run All Checks: Click to run all available checks (spelling, links, W3C valid, and accessibility).

-- Spelling: Click to check the spelling of the page.
+- Spelling: Select a language and click to check the spelling on the page.